Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Terrigal - North Avoca has 113 active public transport stops.
-These are serviced by 45 bus routes, providing 652 weekly passenger trips in total.
-Residents have excellent transport accessibility, with an average distance of 176 meters to the nearest stop.
+These are served by 45 bus routes, offering a total of 652 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 176 meters to the nearest stop.
 Most residents commute outward from this primarily residential area.
 Car remains the dominant mode of transport at 94%.
-Vehicle ownership averages 1.6 per dwelling, higher than the regional average.
+The average vehicle ownership is 1.6 per dwelling, higher than the regional average.

 According to the 2021 Census, 40.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 93 trips per day across all routes, equating to approximately 5 weekly trips per individual stop.
-The map accompanying this analysis shows the 100 nearest stops to the location's centrepoint.
+On average, there are 93 trips per day across all routes, equating to approximately 5 weekly trips per stop.
+A map accompanies this analysis, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport